Fernando de Villanueva

-Fernando de Villanueva y Armendaris (died May 17, 1679) was a Spanish soldier, judge and politician who served as governor of Spanish New Mexico between 1665 and 1668.
+Fernando de Villanueva y Armendaris (died May 17, 1679) was a Spanish soldier, judge and politician who served as governor of Spanish New Mexico from 1665 to 1668.

 Biography

 Military service

 Fernando Villanueva y Armendaris was born in the early 17th century in San Sebastián, Gipuzkoa.
 He was the son of Fernando de Villanueva y Armendaris and Clara de Irigoyen.
 In 1630 he was enlisted in the Spanish Royal Armada of Ocean Sea.
 In the army, he was earning a bonus of two gold escudos.
 In 1634, after joining the Army of Catalonia, in the Crown of Aragon, he was promoted to the rank of alférez.
 As part of this army, Villanueva fought against the French Army in Leocata, Catalonia, in an attempt to protect it from the enemy siege.
 In April 1637, he joined the Spanish Royal Armada of the Indies, with whom he fought in the suppression of the Algarve.

 Later, he served as a soldier in the presidio of St. Martin, rising to the rank of lieutenant and later sergeant major.
 On several occasions when went to Puerto Rico to collect supplies, Villanueva had to engage hostile forces.
 On another occasion, he destroyed the British fortifications of the island of Anguilla.

 On several occasions, Villanueva traveled through the islands of the Caribbean for recognition purposes.
 Once, he fought against the British in San Martin and, after the British defeat, Villanueva did business selling everything captured (the ship and the armaments) in the neighbouring Puerto Rico.